filecoin-project/filecoin-docs/docs/mine/lotus/message-pool.md

 When a message is executed it consumes _gas_.
 The total gas consumed by a message directly affects the cost to place that message in the blockchain, which is a price that the sender will have to pay.

 ::: tip
 Lotus can be configured with several addresses to have more granular control over fees and limits depending on the operation and avoid head-of-line blocking, particularly for high value operations such as _WindowPoSts_.
-Check the [miner wallets guide](miner-wallets.md).
+Check the [miner addresses guide](miner-addresses.md).
 :::

 The [How Filecoin works page](../../about-filecoin/how-filecoin-works.md) explains gas-usage and fee in more detail.
 As an additional tip, you can use Lotus to find out about the current _BaseFee_: